Communication Sciences and Disorders, Residential - Master of Science

-These application materials include: application to the CSD department, university application with official undergraduate transcripts, three letters of recommendation, and personal essay) and application to the university.
+These application materials include: application to CSDCAS (all official transcripts, 3 letters of recommendation, and personal essay) and application to the university.

 The fact that a student has met the minimal criteria listed above does not guarantee admission to the program.
-The enrollment in the graduate program is limited to a maximum number of students determined annually by the program faculty.
+Enrollment in the graduate program is limited to a maximum number of students determined annually by the program faculty.
 In recent years, the number of students admitted annually has been 18 to 25.
 Applications for admission are reviewed only once per year for each program.

-UW-Eau Claire has 2 master’s programs in CSD in two modalities: residential and online.
+UW-Eau Claire's master’s program in CSD is offered in two modalities: Residential and online.
 Both require successful completion of at least 54 CSD graduate credits.

 Full-time residential MS program